Transcript Generator

 your productivity?

-Use Transcript Generator as the first workflow step, then keep everything inside Duetoday as the rest of the platform takes over.
+Use Transcript Generator as the first workflow step, then keep notes, transcripts, study assets, and writing inside Duetoday.